-Major Projects Victoria has conducted a preliminary analysis on the development of the 20 to 25 hectare E-Gate site located at gate ‘E’ in the Melbourne rail yard area, just 2kms from the CBD in West Melbourne.
+Major Projects Victoria is undertaking feasibility and development delivery work of the 20 hectare E Gate site, located at gate ‘E’ in the Melbourne rail yard area.

-E-Gate can support Melbourne’s projected growth through the provision of housing for up to 12,000 residents and 200,000 square metres of commercial and associated retail space.
+E-Gate will help support Melbourne’s projected growth by providing housing for up to 10,000 residents and 50,000 square metres of commercial and associated retail space.

-The potential inclusion of public facilities such as sports fields, a library and possibly a school will attract families as well as the young and the old to create a vibrant mixed community.
+E-Gate will desirably have strong public transport connections including to the North Melbourne train station.
+The potential inclusion of public facilities such as sports fields, a library and possibly a school will help to attract families, as well as the young and the old, to create a vibrant mixed community.

-Project construction could commence as early as 2014 pending relocation of existing tenants.
+Project construction could commence as early as 2015 pending the expiry of current leases.

 2013-05-08 - Major projects move forward with E-Gate funding announced in State Budget